DreamShark-Bytes/gift_exchange/README.md

 # Purpose
 Assign Users to eachother in Giver-to-Receiver relationships for scenarios like: Gift Exchanges or Art Trades.
+Robust enough to handle different object types for `User`.
-Allows for modifications to posbible combinations, for things like:
+Allows for modifications to possible combinations, like:
 - uses Exchange history for limiting assignment options
 - compatability of how likely a user is to be assigned to another
-- flat out restrictions to other users (ex: no users can be assigned someone on the same team)
+- flat out restrictions to other users

+See examples in the Input section for the respective parameter.
+This program restricts closed pairing (not a parameter currently).
+Ex: UserA is assigned UserB, but UserB is also assigned to UserA

+# How to Run
+1. Install python
+    - there should be no extra modules you download
+    - though a disabled test case uses the `matplotlib` library
+2. download the gift_exchange.py into your project
+3. in your project, import the library with `from gift_exchange import *`
+4. run `GiftExchange()` using the desired parameters (see the *Input* selection)
+5. Evaluate the results and decide if you want to add to your user_history.

+Specific examples are in the test cases.

 # Outside of Scope
 - Managing assignment *history*, such as:
     - adding the results to the history: accepting or rejecting the results is determined outside this module
 	- managing the unique ID's of the user in the history.
 (Ex: if the user ID's change in anyway)

-# How to Run
-1. Install python
-    - there should be no extra modules you download
-    - though a disabled test case uses the matplotlib library
-2. download the gift_exchange.py into your project
-3. in your project, import the library with ```from gift_exchange import *```
-4. run ```GiftExchange()``` using the desired parameters - see the *Input* selection below for info there
-5. Evaluate the results and decide if you want to add to a user history.

-Specific examples are in the test cases.

 # Input
 **Note**: Only *users* is a required field
 ## 1. users
 - **What is it**: Users participating in this trade.
 - **Type**: List of unique objects of users.
-    - Robust enough to be various types of data: numbers, strings, custom classes (see parameters for this. start with "f_")
+    - Robust enough to be various types of data: numbers, strings, custom classes (parameters that use this start with "f_")
 - **Where is it used**:
     - `f_uniqueID` parameter
     - `f_compatibility` parameter